nationalarchives/da-tre-dev-documentation/architecture-decision-records/002-New-messaging-architecture.md

 The topics will not define any SNS rules to filter the messages: the consumers are responsable of filtering the messages, accepting or rejecting them based on their implementation.

 There will be an additional SNS topic called **tre-internal** which is dedicated to internal routing, this topic can filter messages and trigger specific AWS step functions.

-> Zaizi wants to propose the useage of AWS EventBridge for the internal message routing, the advantages with this approach will be:
-> - the integration with EventBrigde and Step Function will be much more easier
-> - with EventBridge we can filter the content of the message, there is no need to use SNS attributes

 For more details about the integrations between TRE and other systems have a look at the following pages: